BernardoManfriani/Sequential-penalty-method-adversarial-attack/README.md

 ## Overview

-This repository contains the implementation of adversarial attacks on the MNIST dataset using.
+This repository contains the implementation of adversarial attacks on the MNIST dataset using the Sequential Penalty Method (SPM).
+The approach focuses on generating adversarial examples that force a classifier to misclassify an image by introducing minimal perturbations, ensuring the changes are imperceptible to humans while still deceiving the machine learning model.

 ## Introduction

 Adversarial attacks are techniques used to deceive machine learning models by introducing small, carefully crafted perturbations to the input data.
-These perturbations are generally imperceptible to humans but can cause a model to make incorrect predictions...….
+These perturbations are generally imperceptible to humans but can cause a model to make incorrect predictions.
+In this project, we implement a **Sequential Penalty Method** to carry out adversarial attacks on images from the MNIST dataset.

+The **Sequential Penalty Method (SPM)** transforms a constrained optimization problem into a series of unconstrained subproblems by introducing a penalty function.
+At each iteration, the penalty parameter is increased to enforce constraint satisfaction while minimizing the objective function.
+This method ensures that the adversarial perturbation remains small while still achieving misclassification.

+### Problem Formulation

+The constrained optimization problem is defined as follows:

+$$\min f(x) \quad \text{s.t.} \quad g(x) \leq 0 $$

+Where:

+- $ f(x) = \frac{1}{2} \|x - x_k\|^2$ : This objective function minimizes the difference between the perturbed image $x$ and the original image $x_k$.

+- $g(x) = (I_k - 1^T_k \cdot e_j) \cdot C(x_k) $: This inequality constraint ensures that the classifier misclassifies the perturbed image into the target class $j $.
+Here, $C(x_k) $ represents the classifier's prediction output, and $e_j $ is the target class vector.

+The penalty function $P(x) = \max(0, g(x))^2 $ is applied iteratively, and the penalty parameter $\tau $ is increased over time to force the solution towards satisfying the constraints while minimizing $f(x) $.

 ## Requirements

+Requirements

-To run this project, you will need the following dependencies:
+To run this project, you will need to install all the requirements with following command.

-- cose
-- cose

-You can install all the required libraries using:

 ```bash
 pip install -r requirements.txt